Background

 |---|---|---|

-| Fifth OPERA Stakeholder Engagement Workshop | The fifth OPERA workshop reports updates on the OPERA data products (including DIST) and how to access and leverage them for common applications.
-It also introduces OPERA's upcoming Vertical Land Motion (VLM) product suite. | Sept.
+| Fifth OPERA Stakeholder Engagement Workshop | The fifth workshop provided updates on OPERA data products (including DIST) and how to access and leverage them for common applications.
+It also introduced the upcoming Vertical Land Motion (VLM) product suite. | Sept.
 11, 2025 |

-| Fourth OPERA Stakeholder Engagement Workshop | The fourth OPERA workshop provides updates of OPERA data products in production, preliminary validation of data products that are near-production, and an overview of upcoming 2025 products.
-End users will have an opportunity to present their use (or planned use) of OPERA products. | July 19, 2024 |
+| Fourth OPERA Stakeholder Engagement Workshop | The fourth workshop provided updates on OPERA data products in production, preliminary validation of data products that were near-production, and an overview of upcoming products.
+End users had an opportunity to present their use (or planned use) of OPERA products. | July 19, 2024 |

-| The Beginning of a New Era of Multidisciplinary NASA Satellite Data Products Enabled by the Satellite Needs Working Group | The SNWG is a U.S. Government inter-agency organizational body that was established in 2016 to identify the Earth observational gaps and data needs across the U.S. Federal Civilian Agencies.
-The SNWG effort is a 2-year process in which NASA identifies and ultimately implements a wide range of innovative solutions that benefit the entire Earth Science community.
-In this session, we invite representatives from NASA's SNWG Implementation TEam (NSITE) behind several of the highly successful SNWG solutions to describe the new capabilities and where to access the data.
-This includes the Harmonized Landsat/Sentinel-2 (HLS), which is a cloud optimized dataset that standardizes common data bands from the two satellite constellations thereby effectively doubling the data available to the community.
-Another SNWG solution is the generation of a global surface water extent product suite that combines the data frequency of the optical satellites and the cloud-penetrating capabilities of satellite radar for a uniformed and frequent surface water product.
-Other solutions include new radiation and clouds products, global air quality, land surface disturbance, North America deformation, vegetation indices suite with HLS, and planetary boundary layer products. | Dec.
+| The Beginning of a New Era of Multidisciplinary NASA Satellite Data Products Enabled by the Satellite Needs Working Group | The SNWG is a government inter-agency organizational body established in 2016 to identify Earth observational gaps and data needs across the U.S. federal civilian agencies.
+The SNWG effort is a two-year process in which NASA identifies and ultimately implements a range of innovative solutions that benefit the entire Earth science community.
+In this session, we invited representatives from NASA’s SNWG Implementation Team (NSITE) to describe new capabilities and where to access the data.
+The discussion included the Harmonized Landsat/Sentinel-2 (HLS), a cloud optimized dataset that standardizes common data bands from the two satellite constellations, effectively doubling the data available to the community.
+Another SNWG solution is the generation of a global surface water extent products that combine the data frequency of optical satellites and the cloud-penetrating capabilities of radar for a uniformed and frequent surface water product.
+Other solutions include new radiation and clouds products, global air quality, land surface disturbance, North America land deformation, vegetation indices suite with HLS, and planetary boundary layer products. | Dec.
 13, 2023 |

 | Third OPERA workshop: Introducing the OPERA Radiometric Terrain Corrected (RTC) Radar Backscatter and Coregistrated Single Look Complex (CSLC) Products | In this workshop, the OPERA team provided an update on the Dynamic Surface Water Extent and Surface Disturbance products.
 They also introduced provisional RTC and CSLC products. | June 27, 2023 |

-| Second OPERA Workshop: Introducing OPERA Interim Products and Updates on Surface Water Extent and Disturbance Products | In this workshop, OPERA presented preliminary validation results for the surface water (DSWx) and DIST products while also providing information on how to access them. | Sept.
+| Second OPERA Workshop: Introducing OPERA Interim Products and Updates on Surface Water Extent and Disturbance Products | In this workshop, the OPERA team presented preliminary validation results for the surface water (DSWx) and DIST products, while also providing information on how to access them. | Sept.
 2, 2022 |

-| First OPERA Workshop: SNWG-2018 Surface Water Extent and Surface Disturbance Product | During this workshop, OPERA introduced the near-global surface water (DSWx) and DIST products to gather feedback from the user community. | Feb.
+| First OPERA Workshop: SNWG-2018 Surface Water Extent and Surface Disturbance Product | During this workshop, the OPERA team introduced the near-global surface water (DSWx) and DIST products to gather feedback from the user community. | Feb.
 4, 2022 |